Lighthouses of Guyane (French Guiana)

 - Date unknown.
 Inactive (daybeacon).
 Tripod with a red trapezoidal

-daymark mounted atop a 12 m (39 ft) round stone tower with gallery.
+daymark mounted atop a 12 m (39 ft) round stone tower with gallery, carrying a white daymark mounted on a red tripod.

 Tower painted white.
 Gaetano Cerrone has a closeup photo,